maxim2266/str/README.md

 ## Tools

+All the tools are located in `tools/` directory.
+Currently, there are the following tools:

-* `file-to-str`: The script takes a file (text or binary) and a C variable name, and writes to `stdout` C source code with the variable defined and initialised with the content of the file.
+* `file-to-str`: The script takes a file (text or binary) and a C variable name, and writes to `stdout` C source code where the variable (of type `str`) is defined and initialised with the content of the file.
+The file may be either text or binary.

+* `gen-char-class`: Generates a character classification function that does the same as its isw*() counterpart under en_US.UTF8 locale on the current platform.
+Run `tools/gen-char-class --help` for further details, or `tools/gen-char-class --space` to see its output.

 ## Project Status
 The library requires at least a C11 compiler.
 So far has been tested on Linux Mint 19.3